n-kamata/ObjectDetection/README.md

 ```

 ### Model selection and training
 For the training process I use Tensorflow object detection API.
-The default configuration is called `pipeline.config` and it contains information about training data, parameters, data augumentation, and so on.
+The default configuration is called `pipeline.config` and it contains information about training data, parameters, data augmentation, and so on.

 First, I want to choose API.
 Next, I download the [pretrained model](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz) and move it to `/home/workspace/experiments/pretrained_model/`.